 Review of application materials will begin January 28 th , 2019, and will continue until the position is filled.

-Application form, application letter, curriculum vitae (including educational background, previous academic appointments, and artistic credentials), and recordings of recent performances including collaborations with instrumentalists and large-scale chamber works.
+Application form, application letter, curriculum vitae (including educational background, previous academic appointments, and artistic credentials).

 SUPPORTING MATERIALS : Please have three references send confidential letters to Jennifer Burrus (firstname.lastname@example.org) or to: